-The prenatal trip assistance study will address Columbus’s high infant mortality rates by connecting pregnant women without reliable transportation to dependable, timely and safe rides to doctors’ appointments and pharmacies.
+The prenatal trip assistance study will address Columbus’s high infant mortality rates by connecting pregnant individuals without reliable transportation to dependable, timely and safe rides to doctors’ appointments and pharmacies.

-Understand how best to provide travel assistance to expectant women so lack of reliable transportation is no longer a barrier to receiving early and adequate prenatal care.
+Understand how best to provide travel assistance to expectant individuals so lack of reliable transportation is no longer a barrier to receiving early and adequate prenatal care.

 Central Ohio has one of the highest infant mortality rates in the nation, with lack of adequate prenatal medical care being a contributing factor.
-Often the barrier between expectant women and their doctors is as simple as reliable transportation.
-If a mom-to-be doesn’t have access to a car, she’s forced to rely on public transit or non-emergency medical transportation provided by Medicaid plans.
-Moms told us this can be time consuming or unreliable, leading to skipped doctors’ appointments before and after their baby is born.
+Often the barrier between pregnant individuals and their doctors is as simple as reliable transportation.
+If an expectant person doesn’t have access to a car, they’re forced to rely on public transit or non-emergency medical transportation provided by Medicaid plans.
+This can be time consuming or unreliable, leading to skipped doctors’ appointments before and after a baby is born.

-Based on input from new and expectant moms and an assessment performed by Sidewalk Labs, Smart Columbus identified improvements to existing transportation services.
-The Prenatal Trip Assistance study, called Rides4Baby, launched in May 2019 and is examining whether innovative mobility solutions can improve everyday transportation challenges for pregnant women living in eight at-risk areas served by Mayor Ginther’s infant mortality reduction initiative, CelebrateOne.
-Researchers will examine women’s satisfaction with transportation services that they receive during the study, and also assess whether a particular model of transportation delivery is associated with improved pregnancy outcomes and lower infant mortality.
+Based on input from new and expectant individuals and an assessment performed by Sidewalk Labs, Smart Columbus identified improvements to existing transportation services.
+The Prenatal Trip Assistance study, called Rides4Baby, launched in May 2019 and examined whether innovative mobility solutions can improve everyday transportation challenges for pregnant individuals living in eight at-risk areas served by Mayor Ginther’s infant mortality reduction initiative, CelebrateOne.
+Researchers will continue to examine participants’ satisfaction with transportation services that they receive during the study, and also assess whether a particular model of transportation delivery is associated with improved pregnancy outcomes and lower infant mortality.